-The District's policy permits employees to accumulate earned but unused vacation and sick leave benefits, which are eligible for payment upon separation from service.
-The liability for such leave is reported as incurred in the government-wide financial statements.
-A liability for those amounts is recorded in the governmental funds only if the liability has matured as a result of employee resignations or retirements.
-The liability for compensated absences includes salary and related benefits, where applicable.
+The District's contracts generally provide for granting vacation and sick leave with pay.
+The current and long-term liability for compensated absences is reported on the government-wide financial statements.
+A liability for these amounts, including related benefits, is reported in governmental funds only if they have matured, for example, as a result of employee leave, resignations, or retirements.